Smoothability of $L^p$-connections on bundles and isometric immersions with $W^{2,p}$-regularity: Smoothability of -connections

-{\bf Step 5.} In Steps~3 and 4 above we have proved the solubility of the equation~\eqref{system for psi epsilon} for $\psi^\e$, and the uniqueness of solution under the smallness assumption in Eq.~\eqref{smallness condition--key}.
-The regularity of $\psi^\e$ follows directly from the standard elliptic (Calder\'{o}n--Zygmund or $W^{2,p}$-) theory.
+{\bf Step 5.} In Steps~3 and 4 above, we have proved the unique solubility of Eq.~\eqref{system for psi epsilon} for $\psi^\e$ under the smallness assumption~\eqref{smallness condition--key}.
+The regularity of $\psi^\e$ follows directly from a bootstrap argument as presented below.